You might also want to see our FAQs on harassment, victimisation and discrimination.

 - it is because of or connected to most of the protected characteristics above.

+Marriage and civil partnership, and pregnancy and maternity, are not relevant protected characteristics for harassment purposes.
+However, unwanted conduct related to these matters could amount to sex or sexual orientation harassment.
 You don’t need to have previously objected to something for it to be unwanted: a one-off incident can amount to harassment.
-The person harassing you does not need not be aware that their behaviour is unwanted.
+The person harassing you does not need to be aware that their behaviour is unwanted.
 It can still be harassment even if no-one actually meant to offend you.

 Do you have to have the relevant protected characteristic to suffer from harassment?